townteki/townsquare/docs/implementing-cards.md

 **Important: These should not be used within setupCardAbilities, only within handler code for actions and triggered abilities.**

 To apply an effect for action that expires based on action type, use `applyAbilityEffect`.
-Next example is for _Sun In Yer Eyes_ which has `playType` "shootout" (will be explained in [Actions](#Actions) chapter), therefore the `applyAbilityEffect` automatically sets duration only for the shootout:
+Next example is for _Sun In Yer Eyes_ which has `playType` "shootout" (will be explained in [Actions](#Actions) section), therefore the `applyAbilityEffect` automatically sets duration only for the shootout:
 ```javascript
 // Choose a dude in this shootout.
 That dude gets –2 bullets and becomes a draw.
 this.applyAbilityEffect(context.ability, ability => ({